Complex Regional Pain Syndrome (CRPS) or Reflex Sympathetic Dystrophy (RSD) from Vaccination

 - Nerve stimulation

-What to do if you have (or think you have) CRPS:
+What to do if you have (or think you have) CRPS triggered by a vaccine:

 Victims of CRPS experience chronic pain and their life can be very challenging.
 It’s important to find qualified medical advice and help as soon as possible.
-If you feel that you have contracted CRPS due to an injection, contact a lawyer who is experienced in representing victims in the Federal Vaccine Court.
-Filing a vaccine injury claim is very complex.
-There are no legal costs for an injured patient represented by Maglio, Christopher and Toale, P.A.
+So, if you feel that you got CRPS from an injection, contact a lawyer experienced in representing victims in the Federal Vaccine Court.
+Filing a vaccine injury claim is very complicated.

-When your case is complete, our Law Firm asks the Court for reimbursement of the fees and costs incurred representing you.
+When your case is complete, our attorneys ask the Court for reimbursement of the fees and costs incurred representing you.
 This reimbursement is separate from any money that you are awarded by the Federal Vaccine Court.
 You never have to share ANY portion of your money for damages with our law firm.
-Click here to find out more about the legal process of vaccine injury compensation.

 If you would like more information, please fill out the online vaccine form on this page or call our offices toll free at (888) 952-5242 for a free case evaluation.